Best Software

 • Conversational AI drafting that generates complete contracts from plain-language deal descriptions

-• 300+ templates as a foundation, with AI capable of drafting custom agreements beyond the library
+• A built-in template library as a foundation, with AI capable of drafting custom agreements beyond the library

 • AI-powered contract review with playbook automation (Business tier)